grfwings/macromate/README.md

-# MacroMate
+# EvKey

-MacroMate is a keyboard & mouse automation tool for Linux.
+EvKey is a keyboard & mouse automation tool for Linux.
 It uses [libevdev](https://www.freedesktop.org/wiki/Software/libevdev/) for event handling, which means it can be used with Wayland or X11.
-MacroMate was inspired primarily by the [AutoHotkey](https://www.autohotkey.com/) and [ydotool](https://www.autohotkey.com/) projects.
+EvKey was inspired primarily by the [AutoHotkey](https://www.autohotkey.com/) and [ydotool](https://www.autohotkey.com/) projects.

 ## Features